Broadway Flows Implementation

 By default, the generated sequence Actors and flows use the MaskingSequence Actor.
 Fabric enables you to create your own function or Broadway flow in order to generate a new ID using either MaskingLuFunction Actor or Masking Actor instead of the default MaskingSequence Actor.

-Follow these steps to set a custom logic for a given sequence:
+Follow these steps for setting custom logic for a given sequence:

 • Open the generated sequence flow and replace the MaskingSequence Actor with MaskingLuFunction Actor or Masking Actor.